UT-ADL/carla_tartu_demo/README.md

  ## Using UT Lexus with Carla

-You might also want to check out the [Lexus](https://github.com/UT-ADL/carla_lexus.git) model from University Tartu.
+You might also want to check out the [Lexus](https://github.com/UT-ADL/carla_lexus.git) model from UT-ADL.